WillUCSD/cse15l-lab-reports/Lab_Report_1.md

 - There is no output as it was already inside the /home directory and the command had no argument, thus making it return to the /home directory regardless
 - There is no error

-4.<code>ls</code>
+3.<code>ls</code>

 ![Image](ls_example1.png)

 - /home as working directory
-- the output is <code>lecture1</code> as the command prints out all available files and directories found in the current directory
+- The output is <code>lecture1</code> as the command prints out all available files and directories found in the current directory
-- there is no error
+- There is no error

 ---